the summer king

 These Pittsburgh sports legends are appearing as supernumeraries in The Summer King.
 Their participation symbolizes that while Josh's athletic greatness may have gone unnoticed by much of the general public, Pittsburgh's sports heroes recognize him as one of their own.

 *Celebrity appearances subject to change.
-Not all celebrities will be in all performances.

 These videos help provide context about the life of Josh Gibson, his contemporaries, and The Summer King.